souravch/beam-mcp-server/docs/API.md

 - Have unset values (defaults)

 Clients should not rely on all fields being present in every response.
 Always check for the existence of fields before accessing them.

-### Authentication

-Authentication is handled through standard HTTP authentication mechanisms.
-See the deployment documentation for details.

 ## Resources API